sam0x17/apeing-dex-takehome/README.md

    wallets without batching.
 Approvals already set are skipped (idempotent, re-runnable, no wasted gas).
 Green "Ready to trade" when the plan is empty.
-4. **Fixed market** — one hardcoded V2 binary market with YES/NO token ids, live best bid/ask from the CLOB, the user's pUSD balance, and small buy/sell controls that are disabled until balance + approvals are ready.
-Buy/sell prepares the real V2 EIP-712 order struct and collects a real EOA signature, then stops at a documented execution boundary (see [Known limitations](#known-limitations)).
+4. **Fixed market** — one hardcoded V2 binary market with YES/NO token ids, live best bid/ask from the CLOB, **implied odds** (the token price as a probability) on each outcome, the user's pUSD balance, and a **shares input** (any size at or above the market minimum, with an estimated cost and an affordability check).
+   Buy/sell are disabled until balance + approvals are ready, then prepare the real V2 EIP-712 order struct and collect a real EOA signature before stopping at a documented execution boundary (see [Known limitations](#known-limitations)).

 ## Run locally